Faster Minute Mile for 5K Races

 Useful Speedwork for a Fast 5k

 In addition to improving your base you will also want to do some speedwork.
 Now, every type of running comes with its own distinct benefits.
 So, variety in your speedwork is key.
-You will want to do some tempo running as well as interval running.
+You will want to do some tempo running first and foremost.
+It helps develop your base further and improve your lactate threshold.
+This is critical for a fast 5k.
+A better lactate threshold means that heavy feeling in your legs gets to you later, which means faster race times.

-Closer to race day, I would really recommend spending some time doing goal pace work.
+Closer to race day, I would add in a little bit of interval running.
+This is pretty much training at goal pace.
 A really good progression is one in which you start by doing 12 x 400m at goal pace and then move up the distance over the course of 4-5 weeks to 5 x 1k.
-I reckon if you can do 5 x 1k at goal pace with limited rest in between, you'll nail that next race.
+A mistake that is made often is that people skip the tempo runs and go straight to intervals.
+In reality, intervals are the optional extra; you can get an amazing amount of benefit out of easy runs and tempo running alone.

 Remaining Injury-Free